© Shutterstock

 application

-Only host institutions based in the EU can apply on behalf of researchers at risk.
-A host institution can send one application only.
+Only host institutions based in the EU could apply on behalf of researchers at risk.
+A host institution could send one application only.

-The SAFE programme helps matching researchers at risk with potential host institutions in the EU with the aim of developing a joint proposal in response to the SAFE call for applications.
+The SAFE programme helped matching researchers at risk with potential host institutions in the EU with the aim of developing a joint proposal in response to the SAFE call for applications.